Home / Composition 2 / Class Consciousness of Economic classes

 - Discuss how the utilization of that STUFF causes that person to be alienated from others, and then continue on to discuss how that alienation affects that character.

-- In other words, it is NOT enough to merely suggest the character conspicuously consumes.
-AND it's not enough to simply say that such consumption causes alienation.
+- In other words, it is NOT enough to merely suggest the character conspicuously consumes, AND it's not enough to simply say that such consumption causes alienation.
 MOSTLY, discuss in what way/manner that alienation is detrimental to the character, either as consequence in the world or concerning their own mental state.

 What is Commodification